Global Training Center

 • terrorism finance,

-• personnel security (a highlight was that internal conspiracies make up 99% of the post incident analysis CBP receives),
+• personnel security (a highlight was that internal conspiracies make up 99% of the post-incident analysis CBP receives),

-• business partner requirements (with a greater emphasis on selecting/screening partners, a focus on identity theft) were all discussed as either needing to be added or updated.
+• business partner requirements (with a greater emphasis on selecting/screening partners, and a focus on identity theft) were all discussed as either needing to be added or updated.

 • As an aside, transportation/conveyance/procedural and physical security are NOT likely to be updated.